manuelbomi/A-Method-of-Retriever-Augmented-Generation-Implementation-on-GCP-Vertex-AI-/README.md

 ### Hallucination Mitigation Strategies
 #### Mitigation strategies:
 ##### Data Quality
-    (1)Improving training data.
-(2)Ensuring the training data is accurate, comprehensive, and free from biases.
-(3)Use data of high quality and ensure that the data captures the overall range of your desired objectives
+    (1)Use data of high quality to train LLMs.
+(2)Ensure the training data is accurate, comprehensive, and free from biases.
+(3) Ensure that the data captures the overall range of your desired objectives
 ##### Grounding Techniques
     Use cleansed and curated data and expose the LLM to the data's repository.
 This is the approach that we used in this discourse.
 ##### Retrieval-Augmented Generation (RAG)
-    Integrating real-time knowledge retrieval into the response generation process.
+    Integrate real-time knowledge retrieval methods into the response generation process.
 The real time data may be harvested through a website, an API endpoint, or an OLAP database that stores real time company's data.
 ##### Advanced prompting techniques
-     Using techniques like chain-of-thought prompting to guide the LLM's reasoning.
+     Use techniques like chain-of-thought prompting to guide the LLM's reasoning.
 ##### Prompt engineering
      Carefully crafting prompts to elicit more accurate and reliable responses

 ---
 ### Further Discussion on Grounding and RAG
 ##### Grounding
-     Grounding refers to the process of connecting language models (LLMs) to real-world referents, ensuring they understand and generate language in a contextually meaningful way.
+     Grounding refers to the process of connecting language models (LLMs) to real-world references, ensuring they understand and generate language in a contextually meaningful way.
 Grounding aims to enhance the accuracy, reliability, and relevance of AI-generated responses by grounding them in factual data.
 A customer service chatbot using RAG to provide answers based on a company's user manual would be an example of grounding.
 ---
 Grounding is a broader concept that encompasses RAG and other techniques, while RAG is a specific method for achieving grounding.

+---

 ##### RAG
 RAG involves a retrieval step and integration with the LLM, while other grounding methods might involve fine-tuning or prompt engineering.
-RAG relies on readily available external data sources, while some grounding methods might require specialized knowledge bases or data products
+RAG relies on readily available external data sources, while some grounding methods might require specialized knowledge databases or data products

 ---
 Grounding is the goal of ensuring AI models are accurate and reliable by connecting them to real-world knowledge, while RAG is a specific technique used to achieve that goal by retrieving and incorporating external information into the generation process